 The combination of this data suggests that the CB1 receptor has an influence on the modulation of sleep homeostasis.

-CBD appears to have an indirect relationship with sleep through its interaction with the endocannabinoid system, but does it make you sleepy?
+All that being said, CBD appears to have an indirect relationship with sleep through its interaction with the endocannabinoid system, but does it make you sleepy?

-Will Taking CBD Make You Feel Tired?
+Will Taking CBD Make You Feel Fatigued?

 Consider this.